Azure-Samples/linux-postgres-migration/modules/MODULE-3.md

 ## Introduction

-In this module you will configure a Linux application workload to connect to an Azure Database for PostgreSQL using a system-assigned managed identity.
-You will connect to the Azure Virtual Machine using the Azure CLI, install the necessary tools, and connect to the PostgreSQL server using psql.
-You will then clone the repository containing the sample application, run the application, and confirm it can connect to the PostgreSQL server using the managed identity.
+In this module, you will:

+- Configure a Linux application workload to connect to an Azure Database for PostgreSQL using a system-assigned managed identity.
+- Connect to the Azure Virtual Machine using the Azure CLI.
+- Install the necessary tools.
+- Connect to the PostgreSQL server using `psql`.
+- Clone the repository containing the sample application.
+- Run the application and confirm it can connect to the PostgreSQL server using the managed identity.

-## Get the currently logged-in user and the VM ID
+## Get the Currently Logged-In User and the VM ID

 ```bash
 USER_ID=$(az ad signed-in-user show --query id --output tsv)